 I know that as we venture back out into our social circles, I will attract curious looks and unsettled reactions when I pass the wine bottle to the left or the right without pouring a glass for myself.
 I’ve already experienced the negative comments when I gave up beer last year.
 I heard the “Oh, come on, don’t be a party-pooper,” and have had to explain, to incredulous listeners, that I was doing “no beer for a year.”
 And even then, I had to explain why I would do that.
 It got old.
 Very quickly.

 But here’s the thing: I don’t care if you drink.
 I really and truly don’t.
+No judgements.
+It’s not my business.
 So why should you care if I don’t?
-Why does the WHY matter?
-I don’t ask people why they drink.
-I don’t ask them why they drink beer versus wine.
-I don’t ask them how much they drink or when they started drinking.
-I. Don’t.
-Care.
+And why does the WHY matter?